 Make sure you read up firstly on the local rules, before heading out on a train adventure with your dog.
-A ride on the train may be a great way to head out to a fun destination, or perhaps the train ride may be the main focus of the day, such as taking a dog-friendly steam train adventure in country Victoria in Australia.
+A ride on the train may be a great way to head out to a fun destination, or perhaps the train ride may be the main focus of the day, such as taking a dog-friendly historic train ride in Australia.

 4. Stay in a Dog-Friendly Hotel